-Do I have to follow the pre-enrollment procedure at the Italian Embassy in my country when I apply for the Foundation Course Program?
+Do I have to follow the pre-enrollment procedure through the UNIVERSITALY website when I apply for the Foundation Course Program?

-I am a Kazakh student and I got my high school certificate in a school belonging to the Uzbekh system.
+I am (for ex.) a Kazakh student and I got my high school certificate in a school belonging to the Uzbekh system.
 Where do I request the Declaration of Value?

 The Declaration of Value must be requested in the country to which the school system belongs, therefore you must contact the Italian Consulate/Embassy in Uzbekistan.

-Does the University of Pisa offer University dorms?
+Does the University of Pisa offer University dorms or accommodation?

-Unfortunately, the University of Pisa does not have its own dorms, hence the best solution is to find a house through private landlords or estate agencies.
-The average monthly rent is between 300-350 euros for a single room in a shared apartment, and we can provide students with a list of websites and sources where they can look for rooms at cheap prices.
-Moreover, our international office can help and advise students to find a room.
+The University of Pisa does not have its own dorms, hence the best solution is to find accommodation through private landlords or estate agencies.
+The average monthly rent is between 300-350 euros for a single room in a shared apartment, and we can provide students with a list of websites and sources where they can find affordable options.
+Moreover, our international office can offer assistance to students looking for accommodation in the city.

-How and where do I have request the Residency Permit to stay in Italy?
-And which kind of documents do I need for it?
+How and where can I get my Residency Permit to stay in Italy?
+What documents do I need for it?

-Do you assist me with getting medical insurance, Residency Permit etc.?
+Does the university assist me in getting my medical insurance, Residency Permit etc.?

-Once in Italy, a tutor will assist students about logistic and bureaucratic matters that are: enrollment to the Italian National Health System, Tax Code, Residency Permit, Italian cellphone number, Italian bank account and so on.
+Once in Italy, a tutor will assist students about logistic and bureaucratic matters such as: enrollment in the Italian National Health System, Tax Code, Residency Permit, Italian cellphone number, Italian bank account and so on.

-In order to request and to renew the Residency Permit, do I need to have an Italian bank account?
-Or is it okay also to have a bank account abroad in my name or in the name of someone of my family?
+In order to renew the Residency Permit, do I need to have an Italian bank account?
+Is it OK also to have a bank account abroad in my name or in the name of someone of my family?

-It is necessary to have an Italian bank account in the name of the student who applies or renew the Residency Permit, and within the account itself there must be the equivalent of 458 euros for every month of the academic year, which means 5954 euros (458*13 months).
+It is necessary to have an Italian bank account in the name of the student who is renewing the Residency Permit, and within the account itself there must be funding for your stay equivalent to 458 euros for every month of the academic year, or at least 5,954 euros (458*13 months).

 How can I get an Italian bank account?

-Am I entitled to work in Italy even though I do not have a working Visa?
+Am I entitled to work in Italy even though I do not have a Work Visa?

-After I finish the Foundation Course, do I have to get back to my country and apply for a new Visa?
+After I finish the Foundation Course, do I have to return to my country and apply for a new Visa?

-If you complete the Foundation Course within the scheduled time and your Residency Permit lasts enough, you might apply for the renewal of the Residency Permit without the need to get back to your country and to apply for a new Visa.
-If you renew the Residency Permit, you are compared to an EU student in the sense that if you want to apply for a Bachelor’s Degree you will not be included in the reserved quotas for non-EU citizens.
+If you complete the Foundation Course within the scheduled time and your Residency Permit lasts long enough, you might apply for a renewal of you Residency Permit without the need to get back to your country and to apply for a new Visa.
+If you renew the Residency Permit, you will be considered an EU student in the sense that if you apply for a bachelor’s degree programme, your application will not be included within the reserved spots set aside for non-EU students.

-For any further info please contact the Immigration Office that is the office responsible for the release and the renewal of the Residency Permit: https://questure.poliziadistato.it/servizio/orari/5730dc9d212ab609844646
+For further information please contact the Immigration Office, which is responsible for the release and renewal of the Residency Permit: https://questure.poliziadistato.it/servizio/orari/5730dc9d212ab609844646

-My Residency Permit was released by the Immigration Office in Pisa, but I will enroll to a Bachelor’s Degree at the University of Milan.
-Where do I have to renew the Residency Permit?
+My Residency Permit was released by the Immigration Office of Pisa, but I will enroll in a Bachelor’s Degree at a different university in Italy.
+Where should I renew my Residency Permit?

 It depends on when your Residency Permit expires.
-If it expires after you have already enrolled in Milan, then you must renew it in Milan.
+If it expires after you have already enrolled in a different university (for ex.
+Milan), then you must renew it in Milan.
 Otherwise, you can start the renewal procedure in Pisa, and when you move to Milan you must communicate your transfer to the Immigration Office in Pisa, so that they will be able to transfer your administrative paperwork to the office in Milan.